TritonDataCenter/sdc-docker/docs/index.md

 You can now set up the SDC command line tools (called node-smartdc).
 See the [CloudAPI Getting Started documentation](https://apidocs.joyent.com/cloudapi/#getting-started).

-(For those using an SDC Docker standup other than the Joyent beta service, see the [User Management](https://docs.joyent.com/sdc7/user-management) operator guide docs.)
+(For those using an SDC Docker standup other than the Joyent public cloud, see the [User Management](https://docs.joyent.com/sdc7/user-management) operator guide docs.)

-## 3. sdc-docker-setup
+## 3. sdc-docker-setup.sh

-Now that you have access to the SmartDataCenter, we will setup authentication to the Docker host.
+Now that you have access to a SmartDataCenter, we will set up authentication to the Docker host.
 SDC Docker uses Docker's TLS authentication.
 This section will show you how to create a TLS client certificate from the SSH key you created in the previous section.
 Then we'll configure `docker` to send that